hoangsvit/eplus.dev/clkxoc4xh000609jo38cohruk.md

 ---
-title: "Workshop: Generative AI with Vertex AI on Google Cloud"
+title: "Webinar: Generative AI with Vertex AI on Google Cloud"
 seoTitle: "Workshop: Generative AI with Vertex AI on Google Cloud"
 seoDescription: "In this workshop, you will learn about the basics of generative AI, including how it works, its applications, and its future.
 You will also have the oppo"
 datePublished: Sat Aug 05 2023 07:09:13 GMT+0000 (Coordinated Universal Time)
 cuid: clkxoc4xh000609jo38cohruk
-slug: workshop-generative-ai-with-vertex-ai-on-google-cloud
+slug: webinar-generative-ai-with-vertex-ai-on-google-cloud
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1691219130378/d18656a8-7b78-4dbf-a9a8-4607517c8fcb.webp
 ogImage: https://cdn.hashnode.com/res/hashnode/image/upload/v1691219279031/f693a6bc-792d-48fc-ad2d-69225844c0c4.webp
 tags: google, vertex-ai, google-developer-student-clubs, google-developer-student-clubs-vietnam, google-developer